fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/concept.md

 I have many doubts like was Thamud earlier than 'Ad or vice versa.

 hugo is a good choice if you want to implement docs-as-code approach and if the documentation team is ready to work with markdown instead of some traditional XML editor.
-I've been editing raw markdown files for a while until I found about https://github.com/marktext/marktext which is open source and really nice.
+I've been editing raw markdown files for a while until I found about https://github.com/marktext/marktext which is open source and really nice. has a spell checker.

 https://github.com/mundimark/awesome-markdown-editors